 - There is growing awareness of our planet’s plastic epidemic.
 It has led to increasing global commitment and action to fight marine plastic pollution.
 For example, in 2017 the UN launched its #CleanSeas campaign to turn the tide on plastic.
-In December 2017, 200 governments at the UN Environment Assembly- the “world’s highest-level decision-making body on the environment, adopted a resolution urging much more be done about plastic waste, and some said they want the action to lead to legally binding treaties.
+In December 2017, 200 governments at the UN Environment Assembly- the “world’s highest-level decision-making body on the environment”, adopted a resolution urging much more be done about plastic waste, and some said they want the action to lead to legally binding treaties.

-- There are also a growing number of countries have banned the use of plastic bags and microbeads or are planning to; corporate giants have announced plastic action; coastal clean-ups are being organized all other the world; and public awareness films are helping get the message out of the bottle.
+- There are also a growing number of countries have banned the use of plastic bags and microbeads or are planning to; corporate giants have announced plastic action; coastal clean-ups are being organized all over the world; and public awareness films are helping get the message out of the bottle.

 - Plastic in the Ocean has a disproportionately large impact on ocean wildlife and habitats.

 - Small pieces of plastic are eaten by fish, turtles and seabirds, often resulting in their death.
 Animals and birds can also become tangled up in plastic debris, leading to serious injuries and fatalities.

 - Over time, plastic material does not bio-degrade, but breaks down into tiny particles known as micro plastics, which can be eaten by small marine animals and enter the food chain.
 Tiny particles of plastic even build up in fish brains, altering their behaviour.